tedhchen/ERGMintro/index.md

 Website for the ERGM Workshop held as a part of the 2023 Political Networks Conference.
 {: .fs-6 .fw-300 }

-**[The current website still contains some information for the 2022 workshop.
-It will be updated to the 2023 version by the end of the week.]**

 ## About

 How do we explain the formation of ties on a network?
 Beyond actor- and dyad-level factors, network effects such as reciprocity often play a role.
 This workshop introduces the exponential random graph model (ERGM) that lets us statistically study how network ties are formed.
 The workshop is also a tutorial on how to fit these models in R.